 The disinfectant properties of milk of magnesia are useful for treating a variety of skin rash conditions, such as eczema, diaper rash, and even poison ivy.
-It works because milk of magnesia is alkalizing and soothing to the skin, while keeping the skin dry.
+It works because milk of magnesia is alkalizing and soothing to the skin while keeping the skin dry.

 6. Ease the Pain of a Sunburn

-Carefully apply a thin layer of milk of magnesia to the sunburned area and allow to dry completely.
+Carefully apply a thin layer of milk of magnesia to the sunburned area and allow it to dry completely.
 Wait 30-60 minutes and rinse off in the shower.
 You can also apply before bed and just shower in the morning.
 This will help prevent blistering and your sunburn should feel less painful afterward.

 While it is unlikely that milk of magnesia will cause any negative health effects from topical application, it would be best to consult a physician before putting it to any sort of long-term use.
-The form of magnesium found in this product (magnesium hydroxide) poses very little risk of being absorbed by the body through the skin, because it is a poorly soluble form of magnesium.
-However, when taken internally, milk of magnesia will cause a reaction when taken with certain antibiotics, blood pressure medicines and muscle relaxants; so use with caution.
+The form of magnesium found in this product (magnesium hydroxide) poses very little risk of being absorbed by the body through the skin because it is a poorly soluble form of magnesium.
+However, when taken internally, milk of magnesia will cause a reaction when taken with certain antibiotics, blood pressure medicines, and muscle relaxants; so use with caution.